Last updated: May 18, 2026

 - Read IAM policies, billing data, or any other GCP resource

-Pre-creating the Dataset
+Pre-creating the Resources

 Test fails at Stage 4 (Table Permissions) with 'datasets.create permission denied'